nyle-cmd/nyle-cmd/README.md

 # 👋 Hey there, I'm Nyle!

-I'm currently studying Computer Science at university and loving every minute of it!
+I'm currently studying Computer Science and loving every minute of it!
 When I'm not coding, I love to unwind by playing video games, baking delicious treats, and hitting the gym to stay in shape.

 ## 🌱 Learning

-Right now, I'm diving deep into the exciting world of Probability and Statistics, where I'm exploring the fascinating connections between math and the programming language R.
+Right now, I'm finishing up my senior electives such as Operating Systems, Formal Methods, Secure Programming, and a bunch of other super interesting stuff!

 ## 💻 Portfolio